Apochilles/Back-end-technical-test/filmworld_back-end/readme.md

-·/api/{cinemaworld or filmworld}/movies : This returns the movies that are available
+https://9k4undpyqk.execute-api.ap-southeast-2.amazonaws.com/dev/films: This returns the movies that are available

-·/api/{cinemaworld or filmworld}/movie/{ID}: This returns the details of a single movie
+ https://9k4undpyqk.execute-api.ap-southeast-2.amazonaws.com/dev/films/{number}: This returns the details of a single movie

-·/api/{cinemaworld or filmworld}/movie: Post a movie to the endpoint
+ https://9k4undpyqk.execute-api.ap-southeast-2.amazonaws.com/dev/film: Post a movie to the endpoint